-Our electrophysiology lab provides state-of-the-art diagnosis and treatment for patients with heart rhythm problems.
+The MetroWest Medical Center’s electrophysiology lab provides state-of-the-art diagnosis and treatment for patients with heart rhythm abnormalities (arrhythmias).
 Services to assess and treat cardiac rhythm problems include:

 A cardiac ablation is a procedure used to correct an abnormal heart rhythm.
 A catheter is used to guide tiny electrodes into the heart.
-A burst of radiofrequency energy destroys any damaged tissue that is found.
-After the damaged tissue destroyed, the heart usually returns to a normal rhythm.
+A burst of radiofrequency energy eradicates any abnormal electrical circuits and allows the heart to return to a normal

 3D Mapping of electrical activity

-A pacemaker is a device that is implanted in a patient’s body to continuously monitor the rhythm of the heart.
-The pacemaker transmits electrical impulses to stimulate the heart if it is beating too slowly or unevenly.
+A pacemaker is a device that is implanted in a patient’s body to continuously monitor the rate and rhythm of the heart.
+The pacemaker transmits electrical impulses to stimulate a heart beat to prevent the heart rate from dropping to a dangerously